George Soros-founded group challenges Tucker Carlson documentary as ‘anti-American propaganda’

 His new film ends with a pugilistic call to action: “Just how do you defeat George Soros?”
 Carlson says.
 “The answer turns out to be simple: You need leaders who love your country, who care about its future and the people who live there.
 You need leaders who are willing to fight.”

+On his Fox News show on Thursday night, Carlson described the rationale for the documentary, characterizing Soros and Orban as polar opposites who both hold “sincere” beliefs.
+“We thought that was interesting enough — it was enough of a metaphor for the struggle that’s going on globally between nationalists and people who oppose them, we thought it was worthy of our season finale documentary,” he said.

+Carlson argued that “Soros is one of the most powerful political figures in the United States” and said that American media organizations are too “intimidated” to cover him.
+(Asked for comment for this story, a Fox News spokesperson pointed to Carlson’s on-air remarks about the film.)

 The Open Society Foundations has objected to comments made by Fox personalities in the past, including Fox Nation host Lara Logan.
 In October, Logan appeared on Sean Hannity’s show and referred to “the puppet masters and the people from Open Society Foundations,” alleging that they “claimed to be charities and do charity work but are really a kind of enforcement of this radical political strategy.”
-She also made a conspiratorial remark about the group on Carlson’s show in September, referring to “all those people in the Biden administration that came from the Open Society Foundation that we’re not allowed to talk about because that’ll be the end of us, right?
+She also made a conspiratorial remark about the group on Carlson’s show in September, referring to “all those people in the Biden administration that came from the Open Society Foundations that we’re not allowed to talk about because that’ll be the end of us, right?
 They’ll come for all of us.”

 Tom Perriello, the executive director of Open Society-U.S. and a former Virginia congressman, told The Post that “outsized claims of our role borrow from long-standing antisemitic tropes and conspiracies.”
 He added, “We will continue fighting for those without a voice, unlike the pundits whose disinformation reaches millions of people every night.”